CSS-in-JS with styled-components: Modern React Styling

 Key Benefits:

-• True Scoping: Styles are automatically scoped to the component they are defined with.
-There is zero risk of class name collisions.
+- True Scoping: Styles are automatically scoped to the component.
+There is zero risk of class name collisions or unintended cascade.

-• Dynamic Styling: You can easily and intuitively use props and state to change a component's styles, as the styles are defined within the same JavaScript context.
+- Dynamic Styling: You can intuitively use props and state to change a component's styles because styles are defined in the same JavaScript context.

-• Painless Maintenance: All the styling for a component lives in the same file as the component logic, making it easy to find, change, and delete styles.
-If you delete a component, you delete its styles automatically.
+- Painless Maintenance: All styling for a component lives in the same file as the component logic.
+Find, change, or delete styles instantly.
+Deleting a component deletes its styles automatically.

 npm install styled-components

-You create a component by calling styled followed by a dot and the HTML tag you want to create (e.g., styled.h1, styled.button, styled.div).
-Immediately after that, you write your CSS inside backticks (...).
+You create a component by calling styled followed by a dot and the HTML tag you want (e.g., styled.h1, styled.button, styled.div).
+Immediately after, write your CSS inside backticks.

 import React from 'react';